johnthagen/sealed-typing-pep/README.rst

 defining ad-hoc union types, which is itself fragile if a class is missing in the union definition.
-A design pattern where a group of record-like classes is combined into a union is popular in other languages that support pattern matching [1]_ and is known under a name of algebraic data types [2]_.
+A design pattern where a group of record-like classes is combined into a union is popular in other languages that support pattern matching [1]_ and is known as a nominal sum type, a key instatiation of algebraic data types [2]_.

-We propose to add a special decorator class ``@sealed`` to the ``typing`` module [3]_, that will have no effect at runtime, but will indicate to static type checkers that all subclasses (direct and indirect) of this class should be defined in the same module as the base class.
+We propose adding a special decorator class ``@sealed`` to the ``typing`` module [3]_, that will have no effect at runtime, but will indicate to static type checkers that all direct subclasses of this class should be defined in the same module as the base class.

-The idea is that since all subclasses are known, the type checker can treat the sealed base class as a union of all its subclasses.
+The idea is that, since all subclasses are known, the type checker can treat the sealed base class as a union of all its subclasses.
 Together with dataclasses this allows a clean and safe support of algebraic data types in Python.
 Consider this example,